AdobeStock_344986514-1

 Each cable system is uniquely designed to fit its capacity requirements and local geography.
 As such, it may contain multiple segments or branches, as do over half of the systems on our map.

-This is made possible by systems like Vodafone’s Apollo, which recently celebrated its 20th birthday.
+This is made possible by systems like Vodafone’s Apollo, which celebrated its 20th birthday last year.
 Apollo connects the U.S., France, and the U.K. through two parallel paths—one North, the other South, and each with their own pair of landing stations.

 Apollo Cable